AryansDevStudios/RenderStorage/replit.md

 - The terminal PTY process auto-restarts if it crashes
 - Keep-alive pings are optional (only if RENDER_EXTERNAL_URL is set)
 - All dependencies are managed via npm
-- The application is designed to work on Render and Replit cloud platforms